parallella/parallella-examples/gdb-tutorial/README.md

 $ EHAL_GDBSERVER=yes ./run.sh
 ```

-You will notice that e-prime reports 0 primes factored / s.
+You will notice that eprime reports 0 primes factored / s.
 This is because the
 epiphany cores are not running yet, because of `EHAL_GDBSERVER`.
 The next step
 is to attach with the e-gdb client and start debugging.